|Share / Tweet / Pin Me!|

 Also take a look at Lawless French Immersion, with short, real-life French videos about culture, news, and music.

-Again, not being a native speaker, I don’t offer conversation lessons, so here’s a database of tutors.
-You can choose between in-person lessons and video lessons and set a schedule that works for you, but more importantly, you and your tutor can work out exactly what you want to practice and need the most help with.
-Of course, some French tutors are better than others, so be sure to email a few and ask questions so that you can compare their qualifications and proposals before choosing the one that’s just right for you.
+Again, not being a native speaker, I don’t offer conversation lessons, so here’s a database of French tutors.
+You and your tutor can work out exactly what you want to practice and need the most help with.

 And here are some more resources and tips for speaking French: